Permafrost/Tundra/README.md

       service does nothing and no outputs are returned.

   * Outputs:
+    * `$id` is the identity hash code of the given object, as calculated by the [java.lang.System.identityHashCode()] method.
+The identity hash code for the null reference is always zero.

     * `$class` is the Java class name of the given object.

     * `$array?` is a boolean indicating if the given object is an array.

     * `$primitive?` is a boolean indicating if the given object is a [primitive type], or an array of a [primitive type].